bitDecayGames/haxeflixel-template/README.md

 ## Debugging

-To develop on the game, run `line test html5`
+To develop on the game, run `lime test html5`

 ### Template features:
 - Preconfigured libraries